ekoutanov/serbzip/README.md

 2. Otherwise, if the input starts with the capital letter, capitalise only the first letter and append the remainder of the input.
 3. Otherwise, if the input has no capital letters, feed it through to the output unchanged.

-The encoded output of each prefix is subsequently combined with the suffix to form the complete encoded word.
+The encoded output of each prefix is subsequently combined with the suffix to form the complete, encoded word.

 Once the encoded outputs of each word have been derived, the resulting line is obtained by concatenating all outputs, using a single whitespace character to join successive pairs.
 The outputs from our earlier examples — `["␣n", "tea", "psst", "\cnt"]` are combined into the string `"␣n␣tea␣psst␣\cnt"`.